-An example for using the class ImageTransfer to receive processing results over the network, and writing them to image files, is shown below.
+An example for using the class ImageTransfer in C++ to receive processing results over the network, and writing them to image files, is shown below.
 This source code file is part of the API source code release.
-Please refer to the API documentation for further information on using ImageTransfer.
+Please refer to the API documentation for further information on using ImageTransfer and for examples in Python.